Kaufman, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Kaufman has a humid subtropical climate, Cfa on climate maps.

 Demographics

 As of the 2020 United States census, there were 6,797 people, 2,177 households, and 1,427 families residing in the city.

 Sports

 Kaufman was home to minor league baseball.
 The 1915 Kaufman Kings played as members of the Class D level Central Texas League before the league disbanded.

 Education

 Public schools

 Kaufman and surrounding portions of Kaufman County are served by the Kaufman Independent School District.

 Private schools

 Honors Academy operates the Legacy Academy, a grades 6–12 charter school, in Kaufman.

-In addition, Kaufman Christian School, a church-run school with classes from prekindergarten to 12th grade, also serves the area.
+Kaufman Christian School, a church-run school with classes from prekindergarten to 12th grade, also serves the area.

 Colleges and universities

 Trinity Valley Community College operates its Health Science Center in Kaufman.

-(The college offers other nonmedical general-education courses at other TVCC campuses.)
+Transport

+Hall Airport was a privately owned public use airport located about 6.8 miles southeast of Kaufman's central business district.
+The airport had one runway, designated "17/35", with a turf surface measuring 2,585 by 40 feet (788 x 12 m).